creationix/howtonode.org/articles/connect-it.markdown

 <connect-it/app.js>

-An app is just a call to `Connect.createServer` with an array of middleware config lines.
+An app is just a call to `Connect.createServer` with several handlers in a row.

-All Connect middlewares are simply node modules that export a `handle` function.
-This function will be called by the connect engine when it gets to that layer of the application.
-You have the option at this point to either: A) Serve a response using the `res` parameter. or B) Pass on control to the next layer in the chain using the `next` parameter.
+All Connect layers are simply node modules that export a `setup` function that returns a `handle` function.
+The setup function is called at server startup and you can pass in configuration parameters to it.
+Then on each request, you have the option at this point to either: A) Serve a response using the `res` parameter. or B) Pass on control to the next layer in the chain using the `next` parameter.
 Since you have raw access to the node request and response objects and the full JavaScript language, the possibilities are endless.

 ### Serve Some Files